ooni/spec/backends/bk-003-collector.md

 ## 3.3 Closing a report

+This operation is now considered legacy and retained only for the purpose of suporting legacy clients.

 To close a report, a probe should submit a request like:

     POST /report/${report_id}/close

-Upon receiving this request, a collector MUST mark a report as closed and MUST NOT accept further measurements for this report.
 If the report exists, `200` is returned and the response MUST include this body for backwards compatibility with existing implementations: